 1 of 2.
 Please only select this option if you in Sydney or surrounding areas like Central Coast, Newcastle, Wollongong, and some Blue Mountains areas as far as Katoomba.
 If you are outside these are areas please select the compressed oaten hay labelled Regional NSW and Interstate.

 2 of 2.
 There are no refunds if you are not happy with oaten hay quality.
 Everyone's definition of what is acceptable oaten hay is different and some rabbits are very fussy and we can't be held hostage to these subjective opinions.
+This includes if you find some mould in your bale.
+Yes, oaten hay often has some amount of mould due to only being harvested once a year and being left farm paddocks for long periods.
+99% of the time it goes unnoticed and the rabbits are fine.
 We do our best to source the greenest hay and 90% of the time its great but every batch varies and we can't guarantee it will always be to everyone's liking.

 These oaten hay bales are highly compressed and the feedback we have had from our customers is that these bales are more often superior to other oaten hay bales and are especially suited to small animals like rabbits and guinea pigs.

 Oaten hay is vet recommended as a great high fibre supplement for all rabbits, that helps maintain rabbit digestive health.
 Oaten Hay should be given in addition to nutrient-dense foods like rabbit mix and pellets.

 Hay, in general, is an important part of a rabbit's diet and should ideally make up about 70% of their food intake.